DotNetFire/kendo.jssor/README.md

 # kendo.jssor

-Jssor Slider for Kendo UI
+**Jssor Image Slider for Kendo UI Framework**

+kendo.jssor is a custom Kendo widget to render slideshows / sliders /galleries or carousels with Jssor slider.
+The project was realized in Typescript.

 ## Demo
 [http://kendo.jssor.dotnetfire.net/](http://kendo.jssor.dotnetfire.net/)